Leibniz Institute for Educational Trajectories (LIfBi)

 IWM | Leibniz-Institut für Wissensmedien

 Digital media are playing an increasingly important role in daily life.
 People nowadays readily use computers, Internet and mobile technologies at school, at work or in their leisure time.
 At the same time the information environments are becoming more and more complex.
 With this in mind, the Leibniz-Institut für Wissensmedien (IWM) in Tübingen investigates how digital media affects knowledge and communication processes and how they can be used in order to optimize these processes.
-The psychological basic and application oriented research of IWM’s scientists focuses mainly on five fields of practice:
+The psychological basic and application oriented research of IWM’s scientists focuses mainly on these fields of practice:

 • Teaching and learning with digital media in schools